 The dried leaves and flowers of a plant of the genus Cannabis, and any mixture or preparation thereof, that are appropriate for the medical use of marijuana; and The seeds of a plant of the genus Cannabis.
 The term does not include the stalks and roots of the plant.Thus, while a large quantity of marijuana is required to trigger a Trafficking offense, the Trafficking law departs dramatically from other laws in order to include as much of, and in fact the whole plant, plus its water weight.

 While we do not see many of these cases filed, we have seen a disturbing practice by the State prosecuting agencies to try to treat concentrates such as wax or oil differently than plant matter.
 In other words, while it is clear that resin and THC are compounds or derivatives of the plant marijuana, the State has on occasion charged people with Trafficking under NRS 453.3385, a different law that governs hardcore and scheduled I drugs but excludes marijuana.
 That statute carries a life sentence for possession of as little at 28 grams (roughly one ounce) of contraband.
-This improper tactic is mean to place extreme pressure on the defendant (no bail – possible life sentence) while ignoring the plain language of the law.
+This improper tactic is meant to place extreme pressure on the defendant (no bail – possible life sentence) while ignoring the plain language of the law.
 Whether this is wholly intentional or just bad lawyering is unknown, but it is also connected with the general vagueness created by the legislature and the Nevada Department of Health and Human Services over how much concentrates a person who has a medical marijuana card can legally possess.
-Current law states that the amount is an “equivalent” of 2.5 ounces of “usable marijuana” the definition used above for medical patients.
+Current law states that the amount is an “equivalent” of 2.5 ounces of “usable marijuana”.
 However, there is no standardized or defined way to compare the two.

 If you are charged with this offense it is a very serious matter and one that requires the services of an attorney well versed in this field.
 Our attorneys are well versed in drug crimes defense and we stand ready to defend you.
 Call The Wright Law Group, P.C., today at 702-405-0001.
 Our consultations are always free and confidential.